minatomuh/minOS/README.md

 ## Overview

-minOS is a simple non-preemptive operating system designed for the C312 CPU architecture.
+minOS is a simple non-preemptive operating system designed for the custom C312 CPU architecture.
 Capable of multitasking using a round-robin scheduler to manage up to 10 concurrent threads.
 The OS demonstrates fundamental OS concepts including process management, context switching, and system calls.

 ## Features